RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 1. You can also search for individual locations by adjusting the URI to `/locations/{id}` e.g. `/locations/100`.

-1. Lastly, via the Eclipse Che terminal, test the HTTP POST using curl.
+1. Lastly, via the CodeReady Workspaces' terminal, test the HTTP POST using curl.
 You can use the following command:

     ```bash
 	curl --header "Content-Type: application/json" --request POST --data '{"id": 101,"name": "Kakadu","type": "HQ","status": "1","location": {"lat": "78.88436","lng": "99.05295"}}' http://location-service-OCPPROJECT.apps.boston-a12a.openshiftworkshop.com/locations